ashlinrichardson/cloude_decom/README.md

 ### Uninstalling
-From within the cloude_decom folder:
+At your terminal and from within the cloude_decom folder:
 ```
 python3 cpp/uninstall.py
 ```